Princess Florestine of Monaco

-Princess Florestine Gabrielle Antoinette of Monaco (22 October 1833 - 4 April 1897) was the younger child and only daughter of Florestan I, Prince of Monaco, and his wife, Maria Caroline Gibert de Lametz.
-Florestine was a member of the House of Grimaldi and a Princess of Monaco by birth and a member of the House of Württemberg and Duchess consort of Urach and Countess of Württemberg through her marriage to Wilhelm, 1st Duke of Urach.
+Princess Florestine Gabrielle Antoinette of Monaco (22 October 1833 – 4 April 1897) was the younger child and only daughter of Florestan I, Prince of Monaco, and Maria Caroline Gibert de Lametz.
+She was a member of the House of Grimaldi and a Princess of Monaco by birth and a member of the House of Württemberg and Duchess consort of Urach and Countess of Württemberg through her marriage to Wilhelm, 1st Duke of Urach.

 Marriage and issue

 Florestine married Count Wilhelm of Württemberg (later Wilhelm, 1st Duke of Urach), son of Duke Wilhelm of Württemberg and his morganatic wife Baroness Wilhelmine von Tunderfeldt-Rhodis, on 15 February 1863 in Monaco.
 Florestine and Wilhelm had two sons: